In the World of Fabric Innovation, Rayon Is Getting a Second Life

 Share

-Rayon fabric is a material likely in your closet right now.
-But do you know what it is?
-And more importantly, is it sustainable?
+Rayon is a material likely in most closets.
+But is it sustainable?
 It’s a complicated question and an even more complicated answer.

 To make silk, first, you need silkworms.
 And, preferably, they need to be healthy ones.
-But in the 1800s, the silk industry was faced with a major problem: disease.
-And so, the industry looked to the scientist of the moment, French chemist Louis Pasteur — yep, the same man who discovered pasteurization (which was subsequently named after him), and developed early vaccines for diseases like anthrax and rabies.
+But in the 1800s, the silk industry faced a major problem: disease.
+And so, the industry looked to the scientist of the moment, French chemist Louis Pasteur — yep, the same man who discovered pasteurization (they named it after him, after all), and developed early vaccines for diseases like anthrax and rabies.

 materials, fabric, textiles